Parameters and duality for the metaplectic geometric Langlands theory: Factorization category of representations

 we thus obtain a functor

 We will use the functor \eqref{e:ev loc sys} for the definition of the notion of \emph{twisted Hecke eigensheaf} with respect to $\sigma$.

 \sssec{}

-Again that $X$ is complete.
+Assume that $X$ is complete.
 We will now construct the \emph{derived} stack $\on{LocSys}_{H}^{\CG_Z}$ of $\CG_Z$-twisted local systems on $X$.
 Its $k$-points will be the twisted local systems as defined in \secref{sss:tw loc system naive}.

 We follow the strategy of \cite[Sect.
 10.2]{AG}.
 For a derived affine scheme $S$, we set